-Boston Marathon Bomber, Dzhokhar Tsarnaev’s Death Sentence Overturned In Federal Court
+Boston Marathon Bomber Dzhokhar Tsarnaev’s Death Sentence Overturned In Federal Court

 A federal appeals court has overturned the death sentence of Boston Marathon bomber Dzhokhar Tsarnaev due to issues in the jury vetting process, WBZ-TV reported.
-Tsarnaev will, however, spend the rest of his life in prison.
+Tsarnaev will spend the rest of his life in prison.

-In 2015, Dzhokhar was sentenced to death for his role in the 2013 terrorist attack, which killed three people and wounded hundreds of others, and a later gunfight with police which killed one officer and severely wounded another.
+In 2015, Tsarnaev was sentenced to death for his role in the 2013 terrorist attack, which killed three people and wounded hundreds of others, and a later gunfight with police which killed one officer and severely wounded another.

-Dzhokhar’s lawyers never denied that he and his brother, Tamerlan, detonated the two bombs at the finish line of the race.
-However, his team argued that it was Tamerlan, who later died following a police shootout, who was the mastermind of the attack, and that Dzhokhar was less culpable.
+Tsarnaev’s lawyers never denied that he and his brother, Tamerlan, detonated the two bombs at the finish line of the race.
+However, his team argued that it was Tamerlan, who later died following a police shoot-out, who was the mastermind of the attack, and that Tsarnaev was less culpable.

-A jury didn’t see things that way, however, and sentenced him to death.
-He has spent the last few years behind bars at a so-called “Supermax” prison in Colorado.
+A jury didn’t see things that way and sentenced him to death.
+He has spent the last few years behind bars at a supermax prison in Colorado.

-Tsarnaev’s defense team had appealed the death penalty ruling, citing a host of issues with his trial, including why the trial was not moved out of Boston.
+Tsarnaev’s defense team had appealed the death penalty ruling, citing a host of issues with his trial, including why the proceedings were not moved out of Boston.

-The main sticking point, however, was the jury-vetting process.
+The main sticking point was the jury-vetting process.
 Specifically, on the day before the trial started, it was revealed that two jurors had made posts on social media suggesting that they’d harbored “strong opinions” on the matter before it went to trial.
-One juror, who later became the jury foreman, had posted dozens of tweets, including one, after Dzhokhar’s capture, that called him a “piece of garbage.”
+One juror, who later became the jury foreman, had posted dozens of tweets, including one after Tsarnaev’s capture that called him a “piece of garbage.”

 Tsarnaev’s team wanted to know why the jurors were not immediately dismissed or, at the very least, asked follow-up questions about the posts before the trial started.